• When a Junior Triggers a Production Incident: What’s the Right Way to Respond Without Making Things Worse?

 • SmartContractGuru

-What saved me later in my career was forcing a 3-step pattern:
+What helped me later was forcing a 3-step pattern:

-(3) Avoid writes until someone confirms the diagnosis.
+(3) Avoid any “writes” until someone confirms the diagnosis.

-The funny thing is: this looks “slow” when you’re new, but seniors see it as maturity.
-If you communicate early, validate assumptions, and avoid speculative fixes, you already look more experienced than 80% of juniors who panic-patch their way into doubling the blast radius.
+This looks “slow” when you’re new, but seniors read it as maturity.
+If you communicate early, validate assumptions, and avoid speculative fixes, you already look more experienced than most juniors who panic-patch and double the blast radius.

 • Abdil Hamid